Leading the way to excellence in mathematics teaching and learning in Louisiana

 LATM Travel Grants

-Congratulations to this year's LATM Travel Grant recipients:
+Congratulations to the 2017 LATM Travel Grant recipients:

 You are eligible to submit an application for up to $750 to purchase non-consumable science or math instructional materials if you are a K-12 regular education teacher working in a Louisiana public school.
 Charter schools are public schools.